rericsson/silver-octo/README.md

 ## Installation

 Ensure that you have Python installed on your computer.
-Datagen was created with Python 3.8 so that version is best.
+ACLoad was created with Python 3.8 so that version is best.
 YMMV with other versions.

 First, download the code from GitHub: